Mehdi-Attarpour/Todo_List/README.md

 >> (6) Quit
 ```

-3. User has ability to save or load date any time.
+3. The user is also able to save or load data at any time.
-4. Each option may lead to another menu. (*There will be a hint printed on console in each step regarding how to choose options or what is a valid input.*)
+4. Each option may lead to another menu. (*There will be a hint printed on the console in each step regarding how to choose options or what is a valid input.*) The show tasks window is shown below.

 ```
 >>> How do you want to see the Tasks:
 	>>> (1) Show summary
 	>>> (2) Show Done Tasks
 	>>> (3) Show ToDo (Not_Done) Tasks